 Green is thought to relieve stress and help heal.
-Those who have a green work environment experience fewer stomachaches.
+Those who have a green work environment experience fewer stomach ache.
 Consider how green is used in language: green thumb, green with envy, greenhorn.

-The Color Psychology of Yellow
+The Colour Psychology of Yellow

 Yellow is a bright that is often described as cheery and warm.
 Yellow is also the most fatiguing to the eye due to the high amount of light that is reflected.
 Using yellow as a background on paper or computer monitors can lead to eyestrain or vision loss in extreme cases.

 Yellow can also create feelings of frustration and anger.
-While it is considered a cheerful color, people are more likely to lose their tempers in yellow rooms and babies tend to cry more in yellow rooms.
+While it is considered a cheerful colour, people are more likely to lose their tempers in yellow rooms and babies tend to cry more in yellow rooms.
 Yellow can also increase the metabolism.

-Since yellow is the most visible color, it is also the most attentiongetting color.
-Yellow can be used in small amount to draw notice, such as on traffic sign or advertisements.
+Since yellow is the most visible colour, it is also the most attention-getting colour.
+Yellow can be used in small amounts to drawing notice, such as on traffic signs or advertisements.

-The Color Psychology of Purple
+The Colour Psychology of Purple

-Purple is the symbol of royalty and wealth.
+Purple is a symbol of royalty and wealth.
 Purple also represents wisdom and spirituality.
 Purple does not often occur in nature, it can sometimes appear exotic or artificial.

-Color Psychology - Reactions to Brown
+Colour Psychology - Reactions to Brown

-Brown is a natural color that evokes a sense of strength and reliability.
+Brown is a natural colour that evokes a sense of strength and reliability.
 Brown can also create feelings of sadness and isolation.

-Brown brings to mind feeling of warmth, comfort, and security.
+Brown brings to mind feelings of warmth, comfort, and security.
 It is often described as natural, down-to-earth, and conventional, but brown can also be sophisticated.

-The Color Psychology of Orange
+The Colour Psychology of Orange

-Orange is a combination of yellow and red and is considered an energetic color.
+Orange is a combination of yellow and red and is considered an energetic colour.
 Orange calls to mind feelings of excitement, enthusiasm, and warmth.
 Orange is often used to draw attention, such as in traffic signs and advertising.

-The Color Psychology of Pink
+The Colour Psychology of Pink

 Pink is essentially a light red and is usually associated with love and romance.
 Pink is thought to have a calming effect.
-One shade known as "drunk-tank pink" is sometimes used in prisons to calm inmates.
+One shade was known as "drunk-tank pink" is sometimes used in prisons to calm inmates.
 Sports teams sometimes paint the opposing teams' locker room pink to keep the players passive and less energetic.

-While pink's calming effect has been demonstrated, researchers of color psychology have found that this effect only occurs during the initial exposure to the color.
-When used in prisons, inmates often become even more agitated once they become accustomed to the color.
+While pink's calming effect has been demonstrated, researchers of colour psychology have found that this effect only occurs during the initial exposure to the colour.
+When used in prisons, inmates often become even more agitated once they become accustomed to the colour.

-Exercise 4.
-Answer the following question Why is color such a powerful force in our lives?
+Answer the following question

+Why is colour such a powerful force in our lives?

 What effects can it have on our bodies and minds?

-Exercise 5.
-Read and translate the text below: Text C. Perception
+Text C. Perception

 The perceptual process allows us to experience the world around us.
 Take a moment to think of all the things you perceive on a daily basis.
-At any given moment, you might see familiar objects in your environment, feel the touch of objects and people against your skin, smell the aroma of a home-cooked meal and hear the sound of music playing in your next door. neighbor's apartment.
+At any given moment, you might see familiar objects in your environment, feel the touch of objects and people against your skin, smell the aroma of a home-cooked meal and hear the sound of music playing in your next door. neighbour's apartment.
 All of these things help make up our conscious experience and allow us to interact with the people and objects around us.